th2-net/th2-conn-http-server/README.md

 + **keystoreType** - type of keystore (`JKS` by default)
 + **keyManagerAlgorithm** - type of keystore algorithm (`SunX509` by default)

+## NOTE

+Please before production usage put your personal keystore in properties, its not safe to use default keystore, only purpose of default one is test

 ### Configuration example
 ```yaml